Greeks in Albania

-The Greeks of Albania are ethnic Greeks who live in or originate from areas within modern Albania.
-After ethnic Albanians, they form the second largest ethnic group in the country.
-They are mostly concentrated in the south of the country, in the areas of the northern part of the historical region of Epirus, in parts of Vlorë County, Gjirokastër, Korçë and Berat County.
-The area is also known as Northern Epirus.
+The Greeks in Albania are ethnic Greeks who live in or originate from areas within modern Albania.
+They form the largest minority group in the country.
+They are mostly concentrated in the south of the country, in the areas of the northern part of the historical region of Epirus, in parts of Vlorë County, Gjirokastër, Korçë, and Berat County.
+The area is also known by them as Northern Epirus.
 Consequently, the Greeks hailing specifically from Southern Albania are also known as Northern Epirotes (Βορειοηπειρώτες Vorioipirotes, Vorioepirot).
 The Greeks who live in the "minority zones" of Albania are officially recognised by the Albanian government as the Greek National Minority of Albania (Ελληνική Μειονότητα στην Αλβανία, Elliniki Mionotita stin Alvania; Minoriteti Grek në Shqipëri).

 In 1913, after the end of five centuries of Ottoman rule, the area was included under the sovereignty of the newly founded Albanian state.
 The following year, Greeks revolted and declared their independence, and with the following Protocol of Corfu the area was recognised as an autonomous region under nominal Albanian sovereignty.
 However, this was never implemented.

-In modern times, the Greek population has suffered from the prohibition of the Greek language if spoken outside the recognised so-called "minority zones" (which have remained after the communist era) and even limitations on the official use of its language within those zones.
-Many formerly Greek place-names have been officially changed to Albanian ones.
+In the communist era the Greek population suffered from the prohibition of the Greek language if spoken outside the recognised so-called "minority zones" (which have remained after their establishment in the communist era) and even limitations on the official use of its language within those zones.
+During the same period many formerly Greek place-names were officially changed to Albanian ones.
 Greeks from the "minority zones" were also frequently forcibly moved to other parts of the country since they were seen as possible sources of dissent and ethnic tension.
+The Communist system did not discriminate the Greek minority based on ethnicity, and overall the minority faced the same issues as the rest of Albania's population under a dictatorship.
+A considerable number of Greeks integrated into Albanian society, acquired higher education and positions in the political, intellectual and military elite of the country.
+Around 1990, most Western estimates of the number of ethnic Greeks in Albania were around 200,000 but in the 1990s, a majority of them migrated to Greece.
 In post-1990 era, these issues, including the emerging subject of private property rights, continue to persist to an extent.

-Both Albania and Greece hold different and often conflicting estimations, as they have done so for the last 20 years.
-Most Western sources put the number at around 200,000.
-The Albanian government in the 1989 census estimated around 60,000, while the Greek government supports a figure of 300,000.
-Furthermore, 13,329 ethnic Greeks with Albanian citizenship reside in Greece, and are issued special identity cards as of 2022.
-It has been suggested that some Albanians and Aromanians have claimed to be Greeks in exchange for economic benefits in Greece such as work permits and pensions and that it allegedly had "encouraged" the irredentism in North Epirus.